yashwanth-javvaji/data-anonymization-tool/server/README.md

 ## Running the application
 - Install the required dependencies: ```pip install -r requirements.txt```
-- Start the Flask server: ```flask --app . run```
+- Start the Flask server: ```uvicorn main:app --reload```
-- The server will be running at http://localhost:5000.
+- The server will be running at http://localhost:8000.

 ## CSV Anonymization
 To anonymize a CSV file, send a POST request to /api/anonymize/csv/ with the following payload: